 Looking out the bridge windows kind of reminded me of being in an aquarium; the entire bridge was submerged.
 For several moments, it seemed the ship would just stay underwater, but once again the shuddering and groaning noises began as the ship recovered from the roll.
 Within several seconds we once again could see the seas and sky through the bridge windows.
 What we had just experienced was not just one, but two successive rogue waves.
 At that time, the term was not used.
 Many scientists considered rogue waves to be just a myth and were not real.
 Well, I can tell you, the damn science was wrong.
 Back then we just described those waves for what they really were: big ass waves.

 That afternoon the ship took green water several more times; all of the waves were just big ass waves, period.
 Several hours after being relieved of the watch at 1600, the severity and forcefulness of the ship’s rolling and pitching seemed somewhat reduced as compared to what it had been earlier in the day.
 I hadn’t eaten since breakfast; many in the crew had also not eaten that day, as it had just been too rough.
 Those who had them got by eating saltine crackers.
-I put in a wake-up call on the bridge for 2300 and hit my rack to try to get some sleep before the mid-watch..
-If you would like to read more from “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+I put in a wake-up call on the bridge for 2300 and hit my rack to try to get some sleep before the mid-watch… To read “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.